Hi, I'm Maddy!

 + I hold insurance with Balens for up to £4,000,000.

-+ I have recently (August 2018) refreshed my first aid training and have a level 3 certification from FM Training - First Aid.
++ I hold a level 3 certification from FM Training - First Aid.

 "Maddy's classes are as fantastic, as she is.
 As a total beginner in Yoga I was slightly unsure what to expect, and if I'd see an improvement in myself, but I was so pleasantly surprised, Maddy puts you at ease and offers different poses depending on your strength/ability, and will always encourage you and assist you if you wish, I have loved the Yoga I have done with Maddy and I cannot wait for more classes!
 I highly recommend Nayana Yoga to anyone!"